 No one feels that a thief is collecting their valuable things just a few inches away from them in this state.
 Some fish verities have the same behavior as these thieves.
 They are called nocturnal fish verities.

 Diurnal fish rest during the daytime.
 When the darkness arrives, they start their work not to steal gold or money.
-But to steal the most valuable things that other fish have their lives.
+But to steal the most valuable things that other fish have in their lives.

 When do fish sleep?